-10 Ibid., Chapter II, Section 2 heading.
+11 Ibid., Chapter II, Section 2 heading.

-11 Ibid., para.
+12 Ibid., para.
 2.3; see also ibid., para.
 2.35.

-12 Ibid., Chapter II, Section 2 heading; see also ibid., para.
+13 Ibid., Chapter II, Section 2 heading; see also ibid., para.
 2.3.

-- 2.6 It bears emphasis at the outset that Joint Appellants do not deny that to this day, Qatar-registered aircraft are prohibited from overflying their territories, and from taking off and landing at their airports.
-Nor do they deny that they have forced Qatar-registered aircraft to utilise a limited number of contingency routes.
-All of these actions that have compromised the efficiency of civil aviation and led to the danger of congestion.
-14 - 2.7 Unable to deny the undeniable, Joint Appellants' Reply seeks instead to establish the alleged proportionality of their so-called "countermeasures" by claiming that they notified the aviation prohibitions in advance.
+from taking off and landing at their airports.14 Nor do they deny that they have forced Qatar-registered aircraft to utilise a limited number of contingency routes.
+All of these actions that have compromised the efficiency of civil aviation and led to the danger of congestion.15

+2.7 Unable to deny the undeniable, Joint Appellants' Reply seeks instead to establish the alleged proportionality of their so-called "countermeasures" by claiming that they notified the aviation prohibitions in advance.
 They also congratulate themselves for their alleged cooperation in establishing contingency routes in the aftermath of the aviation prohibitions.
 Joint Appellants' arguments only serve to underscore the lack of good faith underlying both their actions and their attempt to escape the ICAO Council's jurisdiction.
 While their arguments are irrelevant to the question before the Court, Qatar does not wish the allegations that they make to go unchallenged.
-Accordingly, the following paragraphs summarise the main points of Qatar's response. - 2.8 Joint Appellants claim, for example, that the aviation prohibitions were "timely and proper" and adopted "in accordance with all relevant rules and safety requirements, and in full cooperation with all relevant authorities, including ICAO".
-They do not, however, provide any evidence that any notice whatsoever was given, let alone that it was given at least seven days in advance (as the thenapplicable version of Annex 15 required17).
+Accordingly, the following paragraphs summarise the main points of Qatar's response.

+2.8 Joint Appellants claim, for example, that the aviation prohibitions were "timely and proper" and adopted "in accordance with all relevant rules and safety requirements, and in full cooperation with all relevant authorities, including ICAO".17 They do not, however, provide any evidence that any notice whatsoever was given, let alone that it was given at least seven days in advance (as the thenapplicable version of Annex 15 of the Chicago Convention required18).
 They also provide no evidence of any cooperation with any outside authority, including ICAO, in imposing their aviation prohibitions.
 In fact, no such cooperation ever took place.

-13 Counter-Memorial of the State of Qatar (25 Feb.
-2019) (hereinafter "QCM (A)"), para.
-2.20.
+14 Counter-Memorial of the State of Qatar (25 Feb.
+2019) (hereinafter "QCM (B)"), para.
+2.21.